The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Likelihood

 In \erass\ cosmology subsample, after the \extlike~$>6$ cut is applied, the expected contamination level is estimated to be 20\% from our realistic simulations \citep{Seppi2022}.
 The optical confirmation process is expected to reduce the contamination to $\sim$6\% after removing the unconfirmed sources in the sample \citep{Kluge2024, Bulbul2024}.
 The Poissonian noise of our data ($\sqrt{N} / {N}$) is at the 1.4\% level; therefore, in our analysis, contamination modeling is crucial to derive unbiased results from statistical fits.
 To this end, we develop a mixture model, which is a probabilistic model that represents multiple sub-populations of sources within a given sample without requiring exact knowledge of the nature of each object.

-Informed by the prior work on the X-ray selection on simulation \citep{Seppi2022}, we model our cluster sample as the mixture of three populations: clusters (C), active galactic nuclei (AGN), and random sources (RS) from background fluctuations.
-Motivated by the fact that for clusters, both richness and count rate correlate with halo mass at a given redshift, we model the cluster population with multivariate observable mass scaling relations (see Section~\ref{sec:cluster_number_count_likelihood}).
-For the other two populations, the X-ray emission is modeled as uncorrelated with the richness--redshift distribution, with the count rate distribution as a function of sky position coming from our X-ray simulations and the richness--redshift distribution coming from optical follow-up runs of the point source catalog and random position for the AGN and random source populations, respectively.
+Informed by the prior work on the X-ray selection on simulation \citep{Seppi2022}, we model our cluster sample as the mixture of three populations: clusters, AGNs, and random sources (RSs) from background fluctuations.
+Motivated by the fact that for clusters, both richness and count rate correlate with halo mass at a given redshift, we model the cluster population with multivariate observable mass scaling relations (see Sect.~\ref{sec:cluster_number_count_likelihood}).
+For the other two populations, the X-ray emission is modeled as uncorrelated with the richness--redshift distribution, with the count rate distribution as a function of sky position coming from our X-ray simulations and the richness--redshift distribution coming from optical follow-up runs of the point source catalog and random position for the AGN and RS populations, respectively.
 This serves two related purposes.
 Firstly, we can fit for the contamination of our sample on the fly.
 Secondly, we ensure that for the cluster population, the optical signal and the derived redshift are linked to the same host halo and its X-ray signature, preventing chance superpositions.
 In the context of X-ray-selected cluster samples, erroneously associating a high redshift to a lower count rate X-ray signature would mislead us into interpreting that object as a high mass, high redshift cluster, biasing the cosmological inference.
-As a consequence, we need to model the richness--mass relation of the cluster population (see Section~\ref{sec:optical_likelihood}).
+As a consequence, we need to model the richness--mass relation of the cluster population (see Sect.~\ref{sec:optical_likelihood}).